 Put simply, when you push and pull on the pedals of a good exercise bike, you meet resistance, which helps build muscle and increases the rate you torch calories, which can promote weight loss.

 "Compared with other types of cardio workouts, cycling doesn’t put stress on your joints yet still builds strength and endurance, so it’s a great low impact option," says spinning instructor and menopause coach Kate Rowe-Ham.

 "Spinning, also known as indoor cycling, can be a great way to start a training program and, as your weight drops, you may find other forms of exercise easier to do, such as High Intensity Interval Training or running," she says.

-Why else are exercise bikes good for weight loss?
-On a practical note, you're more likely to stick to your training plan because you can use them in any weather.
-Plus, the American Heart Association says they are a great way to increase cardiovascular fitness (an important marker of physical health that refers to how well your heart, lungs, muscles and blood work together while you exercise) and the choice of live and on-demand classes means they are suitable for most personal levels of fitness.
+So are they one of the best exercise machines for weight loss?
+Well, the American Heart Association says they are a great way to increase cardiovascular fitness (an important marker of physical health that refers to how well your heart, lungs, muscles and blood work together while you exercise) and the choice of live and on-demand classes means they are suitable for most personal levels of fitness.

 What are the weight loss benefits?

 "Exercise bikes are good for weight loss because they are a really efficient and effective way to burn calories, and cycling is a cardiovascular aerobic activity that has added benefits such as strengthening your heart, lungs and muscles," says Rowe-Ham.

 It does this by increasing your heart rate and respiration, says Rowe-Ham.
 "It challenges your internal organs, therefore improving the function of the heart, lungs and circulatory system."